Don’t Let Your Garage Blow Up! Safely Trash Your Old Boat and Road Flares

 Road flares are the easiest to get rid of; the Household Hazardous Waste Transfer Facility at Miramar Landfill accepts turn-ins by appointment.
 Strikable marine flares go the same route.
 Flare gun ammunition is harder, you should either return it to the place of purchase, or give it to someone who might use it.

 That’s where donations come in.
 The Coast Guard Auxiliary and Power Squadron can sometimes use old flares in exercises.
-If you’re interested in donating, San Diego’s CGA materials officer is a possible contact.

 The process can be a lot of work, and there’s no immediate problem with just keeping the old flares.
 If you’re going to store any kind of flare, make sure to follow the absolute basics of household hazmat storage: keep out of reach of pets and small children, in a dry location where they will not get wet or damaged.